joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Marked Queen

+2022-05-21 Saw eggs and grubs but didn't see the queen, no signs of swarming.

 2022-05-14 No signs of swarming.
 The empty super from was drawn out but the supers aren't getting full.

 2022-05-05 Added a super but didn't check them because [Winnie]({{ site.baseurl }}/queens/2021-winnie.html) wasn't swarming.